cs3216/cs3216.github.io/assignments/mobile/index.md

     <http://www.html5rocks.com/en/tutorials/appcache/beginner/>.

 Note that the cache manifest does not strictly need to be named as such.
-Make the necessary changes to the AddType directive and manifest attribute should you wish to use a different name and file extension.
+Make the necessary changes to the manifest attribute should you wish to use a different name and file extension.

-Read about more features of the Application Cache at:
+Read about more features of the Application Cache at
 <http://www.w3.org/TR/html5/offline.html>

 #### 2. Web Storage